campanell/ml-agents/docs/Limitations.md

 ### Rendering Speed and Synchronization
 Currently the speed of the game physics can only be increased to 100x real-time.
-The Academy also moves in time with FixedUpdate() rather than Update(), so game behavior tied to frame updates may be out of sync.
+The Academy also moves in time with FixedUpdate() rather than Update(), so game behavior implemented in Update() may be out of sync with the Agent decision making.
+See [Execution Order of Event Functions](https://docs.unity3d.com/Manual/ExecutionOrder.html) for more information.

 ## Python API